serggoogle/PlantIQ/README.md

    ```sh
     docker ps -a
    ```
-Once everything is up, you can access both services:
+Once everything is up, you can access all services:
 * Grafana: http://localhost:3000/
     * initial username/password is *admin*
 * Prometheus: http://localhost:9090/